marblejs/docs/overview/routing.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-As you can see, previously defined routes can be combined together, so as a result the routing is built in much more structured way.
+As you can see, the previously defined routes can be combined together, so as a result the routing is built in a much more structured way.
 If we analyze the above example, the routing will be mapped to the following routing table.

 ```text
 GET    /api/v1